Worldwide ecommerce revenue has reached billions.

 By 2020, it’s thought that 85 percent of customer interactions will be handled without the need of a human agent.
 How?
 Chatbots.

 For online retailers, chatbots are invaluable in providing personalized, on-demand customer service that removes friction from the purchasing process.
 What’s even better is that chatbots and mobile messaging platforms (think Facebook Messenger) go hand in hand.
-With mobile messaging app users expected to reach 2.18 billion in 2019 and 2.48 billion by 2021, online sellers will have the opportunity to convert and serve a whole new generation of consumers when they adopt chatbots.
+With mobile messaging app users expected to reach a new high, online sellers will have the opportunity to convert and serve a whole new generation of consumers when they adopt chatbots.

 9. Subscription-Based Ecommerce Introduces a Whole New Channel

-Dollar Shave Club and Blue Apron are more than just the source of annoying podcast and YouTube ads.
-They’re a few of the hundreds of subscription services that represent a booming new channel for retailers to try in 2019.
+Dollar Shave Club and Blue Apron are more than just the source of annoying podcasts and YouTube ads.
+They’re a few of the hundreds of subscription services that represent a booming new channel for retailers to try.

 The subscription-based ecommerce market has grown by more than 100 percent every single year for the past five years.
 The largest players generated over $2.6 billion in sales in 2016 alone.
 Even established retail giants are jumping on the trend in one way or another.
 P&G (Gillette on Demand), Sephora (Play!), and Walmart (Beauty Box) each have their own subscription services while Unilever acquired Dollar Shave Club for $1 billion and Albertsons the meal service Plated for over $200 million.